shanapu/MyJailbreak/README.md

 - sm_warden_marker: 0 - disabled, 1 - enable Warden simple markers.
 Default 1
 - sm_warden_marker_time: Time in seconds marker will disappears.
 Default 20
 - sm_warden_markerkey: Key to set Makrer - 1 - Look weapon / 2 - Use and shoot / 3 - walk and shoot.
 Default 3
+- sm_warden_math: 0 - disabled, 1 - enable mathquiz for warden.
+Default 1
+- sm_warden_math_min: What should be the minimum number for questions.
+Default 1
+- sm_warden_math_max: What should be the maximum number for questions.
+Default 100
+- sm_warden_math_time: Time in seconds to give a answer to a question.
+Default 10
 - sm_warden_countdown: 0 - disabled, 1 - enable countdown for warden.
 Default 1
 - sm_warden_overlays_enable: 0 - disabled, 1 - enable overlay for countdown.
 Default 1
 - sm_warden_overlays_start: Path to the start Overlay DONT TYPE .vmt or .vft.
 Default "overlays/MyJailbreak/start"